ShenaoW/shenaow.github.io/_pages/about.md

 Hi, there!
 I’m a master student in the School of Cyber Science and Engineering at Huazhong University of Science and Technology (HUST), supervised by Prof. [Haoyu Wang](https://howiepku.github.io/).
 Previously, I received my B.Eng. degree at Xidian University, under supervision of Prof. [Hui Li](https://web.xidian.edu.cn/lihui/index.html) in June 2023.

 I am interested in the intersection of security, program analysis, and AI systems.
-To understand and mitigate evolving system security & privacy threats, I work to design and develop practical tools with program analysis techniques to detect and defend against a wide range of vulnerabilities in various systems, e.g. OSS supply chain, universal endpoint, LLM infrastructure and other AI systems.
+To understand and mitigate evolving system security & privacy threats, I work to design and develop practical tools by leveraging advanced program analysis techniques.
+My research vision is to develop impactful real-world solutions for detecting and defending against a wide range of vulnerabilities in various systems, including OSS supply chain, universal endpoint, LLM infrastructure, and other AI systems.

 - OSS Supply Chain: NPM/PyPI Code Poisoning (ASE'23, ASE'24)
 - Universal Endpoint: ransomware (CCS'24), miniapp security (ASE'23) & privacy (SE 2030)